nagypeterjob/ecr-scan-lambda/README.md

 - The report funcion works well until 1000 repositories.
 The function currently doesn't implement paging.
 Paging for `DescribeRepositories` should be implemented.

 ## Issues
+If stumble upon errors or just need a feature request, please open an issue.
+PRs are welcome.